Want a fun DIY project you can do this weekend? Try your hand at these succulent wedding favors! P.S. You’re on the list, right?

 Here are some examples from La Jolla Jade:

 If you’re craving even more variety, you’ll love these bulk succulents shown below.
 Here are some examples of the succulents you’ll receive.
 Aren’t they glorious?
 Typically, in an order, you won’t get more than two of the same one!
-That’s a lot of fun for giving away as favors.
+That’s a lot of fun for giving away as a wedding favor.

 These succulents are shipped in 2-inch pots.
 That’s good to know, especially when you’ll need to order your next supplies: containers.